nikouu/Filtering-list-with-another-list-Dotnet-Benchmarking/README.md

 #### `LinqFindAllContains`

-`LinqContains` and tends to be very close in performance to `LinqContains`, even beating it out on some smaller datasets.
+`LinqFindAllContains` tends to be very close in performance to `LinqContains`, even beating it out on some smaller datasets.
 Also a solid everyday choice.

 ```csharp
 public List<Customer> LinqFindAllContains(List<int> ids, List<Customer> customers)